 - DO be sure to check out TripAdvisor, Yahoo Travel, iGOuGO.com and other travel review sites – read the reviews, focusing primarily on any that are within the past year or less, and keep in mind that one place cannot please everyone, so you’re bound to see some bad reviews mixed in with the good ones.
 Ignore them if they are over 6 months old – many resorts read them too and do a good job of reacting by making improvements.
 If they are more recent, simply take note and see if you spot improvements while you’re there and be sure to mention it in your review…….which leads into….;

 - DO write up a Review for TripAdvisor.com and post it along with some photos.
 Not a member yet?
 Better join.
 It’s the number one spot on the internet that smart travelers check before they go somewhere, so it’s both a good way to increase your audience and another outlet for your writing.
 Join their forum and post there as well.
 Be sure to follow all of their guidelines;

 - DO take both a good quality digital still camera and a small video camera (the Flip HD or Mino is ideal) – more importantly USE them both frequently – you can never have too many digital photos or videos to work with when you get home;

 - DO take (at the very least) a Twitter-capable mobile phone (one that also takes pictures) and Tweet often about your trip DURING your trip (don’t have a Twitter account yet?
 Better get one…..).
-If you can post often during your trip to your FaceBook and MySpace accounts as well;
+If you can, be sure to post often during your trip to your FaceBook and Instagram accounts as well;

 - DO take advantage of any time you get to spend with the people who work at, and for, the resort or destination so that you can ask your questions and get some official answers.